Nationals’ Matt Wieters exercises 2018 option, triggering $10.5 million salary

 As had long been expected, catcher Matt Wieters exercised the 2018 player option in his contract and will return to the Nationals next season, according to a person familiar with the situation.
 Wieters will earn $10.5 million in 2018, completing a two-year deal worth $21 million total.

-Wieters could have chosen free agency, but likely would have earned far less than what will now be his 2018 salary after he struggled through this past season.
-The 31-year-old hit .225 with a .632 OPS, the lowest OPS of all catchers with at least 400 at-bats.
+Wieters could have chosen free agency but likely would have earned far less than what will now be his 2018 salary after he struggled through this past season.
+The 31-year-old hit .225 with a .632 on-base-plus-slugging percentage, the lowest OPS of all catchers with at least 400 at-bats.
 He experienced a memorably poor defensive inning in Game 5 of the National League Division Series, one that led him to taking the blame for Max Scherzer’s grisly outing in that game.

 [MLB’s Joe Torre confirms that Nationals were hurt by a blown call in NLDS Game 5]

-He had the third-lowest defensive WAR of qualified catchers this season, threw out 25 percent of runners trying to steal — 21st highest in baseball — and allowed 76 total, the fifth-most in baseball.
-But generally, Nationals pitchers praised Wieters’s game-planning and pitch-calling instincts.
+He had the third-lowest defensive Wins Above Replacement of qualified catchers this season, threw out 25 percent of runners trying to steal — 21st-best in baseball — and allowed 76 steals, fifth-most in baseball.
+But, generally, Nationals pitchers praised Wieters’s game-planning and pitch-calling instincts.

 That Wieters will exercise his option clarifies the Nationals’ catching situation somewhat, though the bigger question has to do with their other catcher for 2018.
 Jose Lobaton is a free agent.
-Pedro Severino is big league ready.
+Pedro Severino is big league-ready.
 Will the Nationals let Lobaton go and promote Severino to be the major league backup?
-Will they sign veteran catcher to serve as the backup, or perhaps even split time with Wieters?
-And with $10.5 million committed to one catcher already, how much would the Nationals be willing to spend on another?
+Will they sign a veteran catcher to serve as the backup or perhaps even split time with Wieters?
+And with $10.5 million committed to one catcher, how much would the Nationals be willing to spend on another?

-Severino could be a semiregular fill-in.
+Severino could be a semi-regular fill-in.
 Lobaton will not cost much, and Nationals pitchers praise his framing and demeanor.
-The range of catchers available in free agency this winter includes everyday types like Jonathan Lucroy and well-regarded veteran part-timers like Alex Avila, Nick Hundley, and Chris Iannetta.
+The range of catchers available in free agency this winter includes everyday types like Jonathan Lucroy and well-regarded veteran part-timers like Alex Avila, Nick Hundley and Chris Iannetta.
 Exactly what Wieters might have gotten in that market remains unclear.
-But he will not hit that market, and the Nationals will pay him $10.5 million instead, the eighth-highest salary on their roster.
+But he will not hit that market, and the Nationals will pay him $10.5 million, the eighth-highest salary on their roster.

 Read more on the Nationals: